zendesk/curly/README.md

 * `Posts::CommentPresenter`
 * `CommentPresenter`

-This allows you some flexibility about how to organize these nested templates and presenters.
+This allows you some flexibility with regards to how you want to organize these nested templates and presenters.

 Note that the nested template will *only* have access to the methods on the nested presenter, but all variables passed to the "parent" presenter will be forwarded to